 Phase 3 is currently underway.
 Approximately 11 acres north of the Arvada Ridge rail station will be developed into 298 market-rate multi-family units.
 Construction is estimated to begin Fall of 2016 with units coming online beginning in 2018.

 The ongoing redevelopment of the Ridge Home site is a great success.
-It transformed a blighted and grossly underutilized property into a safe center of activity, services, and residences that is well positioned to contribute to the arrival of the commuter rail in 2016.
+It transformed a blighted and grossly underutilized property into a safe center of activity, services, and residences that is well positioned to contribute to the arrival of the commuter rail.